cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 Coordination is really hard (at least at fast speed) - unilateral actions do happen, and eventual "tipping point", but slower.
 Operative question: how easy to compete with better ruleset.

+> maybe the consumers don't actually care

+look at where signals do occur: organic foods, non-GMOs - unfortunately not informationally rich

 Why might this approach not be feasible?

-> Enacting threshold commitments between thousands (or millions) of participants will never fit into a single blockchain transaction, so won't be possible to settle atomically.
+> Threshold commitments between thousands (or millions) of participants will never fit into a single blockchain transaction, so it won't be possible to settle them atomically.

-This is currently the case, but computational efficiency can be expected to scale much faster than the number of actors involved in most threshold-commitment systems.
+Computational efficiency can be expected to scale much faster than the number of actors involved in most threshold-commitment systems.
 One particularly promising technology here may be zero-knowledge proofs, instantiations of which such as SNARKS<sup>[36](#36)</sup> or STARKS<sup>[37](#37)</sup> come with "succinct" proof sizes which are generally sublinear or even constant relative to the size of the input.
+Such constructions can be used for transaction compression by proving the correctness and cumulative effect of many individual transactions in zero-knowledge and submitting the proof to a verifier running on the ledger.

+Ledgers themselves can also, more simply, retain intermediate computational states and only "trigger" once a threshold has been met, with the same basic mechanism as the sort of stateful multisignature account common on Ethereum<sup>[38](#38)</sup>.

+> oracle / information problem not actually solved

 ### Contingent payments